 While most people think of heroin, cocaine or methamphetamine when they think of controlled substances, prescription medications are controlled substances too.
 That’s why you need a prescription to get them.
 An offender that runs afoul of Nevada’s prescription medication laws can find themselves facing serious penalties.

-It’s illegal to drive a car while you’re intoxicated in the state of Nevada.
+It’s illegal to drive a car while you’re intoxicated in the state of Nevada, no matter the substance.
 The law prohibits driving while intoxicated whether it’s alcohol or drugs that cause your intoxication.
 Nevada is also a state that imposes a bright line legal limit for many types of drugs, meaning the laws are clearly defined with little room for interpretation.
 The penalties for drugged driving are equally serious as the penalties for drunk driving.

 Offenders may be able to take advantage of Nevada’s drug court program.
 Drug courts allow offenders to receive intensive substance abuse treatment and monitoring in exchange for a reduction in the charges or sentence in their case.